-The International Monetary Fund estimates that money laundering makes up between 2 percent and 5 percent of the world's gross domestic product-somewhere between \$590 billion and \$1.5 trillion annually--with up to half of those amounts entering U.S. financial markets.
+The International Monetary Fund estimates that money laundering makes up between 2 percent and 5 percent of the world's gross domestic product-somewhere between \$590 billion and \$1.5 trillion annually-with up to half of those amounts entering U.S. financial markets.

 How to catch a terrorist?
 How to catch a criminal?
-How to catch a money launderer?
-Follow the money trail.
-Whether it is a bin Laden, a phony charity, a mobster or just someone trying to beat an alimony payment, following the money trail often can lead to the perpetrator.
+No matter whether it is a bin Laden, a phony charity, a mobster or just someone trying to beat an alimony payment, following the money trail often can lead to the perpetrator.
 Currently, all transfers of more than \$10,000 into or out of the United States must be reported to the federal government.
 In addition, there are many circumstances in which financial institutions are required to report fund deposits and/or transfers.

-Now the USA Patriot Act, which President Bush signed into law in October 2001, has broadly expanded the surveillance and investigative powers of law enforcement agencies (raising complicated questions about what constitutes a business record and the definition of computer trespassers in the bargain).
-The law (formally titled the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001) also creates a new relationship between domestic criminal investigations and foreign intelligence efforts.(An excellent discussion of the Patriot Act is carried at www.abanet.org/irr/hr/winter02.)
+Now the USA Patriot Act, which President Bush signed into law in October 2001, has broadly expanded the surveillance and investigative powers of law enforcement agencies.
+(The law's formal title is the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001.)
+It also creates a new relationship between domestic criminal investigations and foreign intelligence efforts.

-It is evident that Congress, in combining these provisions with some of the powers created by the Terrorism Tax Relief Act giving law enforcement agencies greater access to tax returns and related information for purposes of investigating terrorist activities, intends to empower the Treasury Department to prevent any partyincluding governments and private institutions, that participates in money laundering from being a part of the U.S. market.
-This new emphasis is likely to help Treasury continue its string of recent successes in reaching significant tax information exchange agreements with major offshore financial centers.
+Consider these powers along with those created by the tax relief act, which gives law enforcement agencies greater access to tax returns and related information for purposes of investigating terrorist activities.
+It is evident

+Congress intends to use these laws to empower the Treasury Department to prevent any party that participates in money laundering, including governments and private institutions, from being a part of the U.S. market.

+This new emphasis is likely to help the Treasury continue its string of recent successes in reaching significant tax-information exchange agreements with major offshore financial centers.

 One of the difficulties in negotiating with other countries regarding money laundering and information exchange revolves around the question of whether certain types of activities amount to "tax crimes" in both the United States and the other country.
 Many countries do not have income taxes, for instance, so there can be no evasion.

 Moreover, countries do not normally enforce the tax laws of other states unless there is a special agreement between them to do so.

 The U.S. government is bringing both political and financial pressure on other countries to change those circumstances.
-At the same time, the government is seeking to more effectively regulate the activities of domestic financial institutions in dealing with counterparts in such "non-complying" countries.
+At the same time, the government is seeking to regulate more effectively the activities of domestic financial institutions in dealing with counterparts in such "noncomplying" countries.

-While these efforts may produce some positive results, other tools may be necessary, as well, including legislation making money laundering a crime; authorizing appropriate agencies to trace (and seize) criminally obtained assets; and building an international infrastructure that allows government agencies to freely exchange information among themselves and their foreign counterparts.
+While these efforts may produce some positive results, other tools may be necessary, as well.
+They include legislation making money laundering a crime, authorization of appropriate agencies to trace (and seize) criminally obtained assets, and establishment of an international infrastructure that allows government agencies to freely exchange information among themselves and their foreign counterparts.

 There has been substantial publicity in the wake of the terrorist attacks concerning charitable groups in the United States raising millions of dollars annually for various militant movements and organizations.
 The use of charities as a device to launder money, evade taxes or hide terrorist financing is not new, either in the United States or elsewhere.

-In light of that, current negotiations among the United States and other countries regarding money laundering might well include discussions about the evolution of charities as an implementing tool for such activities and how their role in those activities should be dealt with in the future.
+In light of that, current negotiations among the United States and other countries regarding money laundering might well include discussions about the evolution of charities as an implementing tool for such activities, as well as how nations should deal with those activities in the future.

 CHASING DOWN TAX SHELTERS